ScheduleOpt/optalcp-benchmarks/README.md

 ## Comparing the results

 Results stored in JSON files can be compared using the [`compare`](compare) utility.
 The utility generates static HTML pages such as [this comparison of OptalCP and CP Optimizer on Flexible Jobshop benchmark](https://optalcp.com/benchmarks/flexible-jobshop/main.html).

+## Citation

+Please use the link "Cite this repository" on the right to get the citation in various formats (generated from the file [`CITATION.cff`](CITATION.cff)).
+Feel free to add authors or change their order, for example, by considering the Credits section in the `README.md` files of individual benchmarks.
+You can also cite only a specific benchmark.
+It is helpful to add into the citation the date you accessed the repository (usually using the `urldate` field) or a git commit id.